 Marriages lasting 10 or more years are presumed to be of long duration.
 Judges have discretion to consider slightly shorter marriages also of long duration.
 For marriages of long duration, the objective of helping the supported spouse become self-supporting is sometimes less important.
 For marriages not of long duration, this objective is often primary.

-For the purposes of permanent spousal support, the length of marriage is the period from the date of marriage until the date of separation.
+For the purposes of permanent support, the length of marriage is the period from the date of marriage until the date of separation.
 Periods of co-habitation before marriage and separation during marriage are not normally included when determining the length of a marriage.

 Components of Permanent Spousal Support